pbitts/optical-link-calculator/README.md

 - GNLI0

 ## Quick Start
-There is already sample data for you to starting using standard parameters of fiber and modulation at sample_data.py It can be easily run by :
+There is already sample data for you to starting using standard parameters of fiber and modulation at index.html It can be easily run by :
-    * using the command ```python main.py```
+    * using the command ```python app.py```

-*Documentation under construction...*